jeremyhahn/go-trusted-platform/README.md

 Specifying the *default password* of `123456` for a key's password or secret attributes, will result in an auto-generated 32 byte, 256 bit password or secret.

     If a `platform-policy` attribute is not set for the key, it's password will need to be manually entered anytime an operation that requires it's password is performed.

-## LUKS

-At this time, preliminary support for LUKS is included in the `Makefile`.
-In the future, full LUKS integration will be provided through the platform software.

-To setup an ecnrypted LUKS `trusted-data` volume for platform data, use the included `luks-create` Makefile target.

-    # Setup LUKS encrypted volume w/ Makefile
-    make luks-create

-If you don't trust the trusted `Makefile`, you can create your own key file and volume like this:

-    # Generate LUKS key file
-    echo -n "my-secret" > luks.key

-    # Generate strong key file w/ random bytes
-    dd bs=2048 count=4 if=/dev/random of=luks.key

-    # Create LUKS volume
-    sudo cryptsetup luksFormat --type luks2 trusted-data.luks2 luks.key

-Then you can use the `luks-mount` target to mount your volume prior to starting the platform.

-Don't forget to remove your LUKS key from the system.
-In the future, this step will be fully automated and the key will be sealed to the TPM.

 ## Platform Startup & Local Attestation